Site Director Message

-Abbotsford is a suburban regional centre with a population of over 100,000.
-It is home to the Abbotsford Regional Hospital and Cancer Centre.
-Mission is located about 10 minutes away by car (or a beautiful bike ride over the Mission Bridge).
-It is home to the smaller Mission Memorial Hospital.
-Residents will spend most of their time in Abbotsford, with some optional rotations located in Mission.
-Some of the residents will be assigned to a home clinic in Mission.
+Abbotsford is a suburban regional centre with a population close to 150,000, whereas Mission is smaller with a population of just under 40,000.
+Abbotsford is home to the Abbotsford Regional Hospital and Cancer Centre.
+Mission is located about 15 minutes away by car (or a beautiful bike ride over the Mission Bridge); the smaller Mission Memorial Hospital is located there.
+Residents will spend most of their time in Abbotsford, with some home Family Practice clinics and optional rotations located in Mission.

-Our program is a close one, just like the group of generalist and specialist physicians practicing in Abbotsford.
-Thanks to both the department of family practice and our specialist colleagues we have a professional environment that emphasizes learning over service.
-Family doctors have a strong presence both in the community and in the hospitals and our doctors are keen to ensure that our residents graduate as fully capable full-service family physicians – after all, we just may be their close colleagues in two years’ time.
+Our program is a close-knit one, just like the group of generalist and specialist physicians practicing in Abbotsford-Mission.
+Thanks to both the Department of Family Practice and our specialist colleagues, we have a professional environment that emphasizes learning over service.
+Family doctors have a strong presence both in the community and in the hospitals, and our doctors are keen to ensure that our residents graduate as fully capable full-service family physicians – after all, we just may be their close colleagues in two years’ time.

-The Abbotsford-Mission family medicine residency program is no longer new – we have graduated 6 cohorts of residents and have a 100% pass rate.
-Our graduates have gone on to do full-service family medicine including obstetrics, inpatient medicine, and emergency medicine in a variety of communities, including rural locations.
-It is our goal to have well-balanced, capable, and happy graduates that are fully able to practice the entire spectrum of family medicine.
-To that end, we have maximized flexibility within the program so that you can build up your skills wherever your interest and needs are.
-Abbotsford-Mission graduates have also gone on to complete extra training in emergency medicine, palliative care, addictions medicine, and sports medicine.
-We even have one graduate who has gone on to do prison medicine.
+The Abbotsford-Mission Family Medicine residency program is no longer new – we have graduated 7 cohorts of residents.
+Our graduates have gone on to practice full-service Family Medicine including Obstetrics, Inpatient Medicine, and Emergency Medicine in a variety of communities, including rural locations.
+It is our goal to have well-balanced, capable, and happy graduates that are fully able to practice the entire spectrum of Family Medicine.
+To that end, we have maximized flexibility within the program so that you can build your skills wherever your interests and needs lie.
+Abbotsford-Mission graduates have also gone on to complete extra training in Emergency Medicine, Maternity Care, Palliative Care, Addictions Medicine, Sports Medicine, Prison Medicine, and even Psychiatry!

 Excellent Learning Opportunities

-- As the only residents in the hospital, you will be working directly with staff: first in line for consults, first for procedures in the ER and first to perform deliveries on the maternity ward.
+- As the only residents in the hospital, you will be working directly with staff – first in line for consults, first for procedures in the ER, and first to perform deliveries and assist on c-sections on the maternity ward.
 When on surgical rotations, you can do your own intubations before scrubbing in and you are strongly encouraged to be a part of the code team in the hospital.

 - Family doctors are at the core of inpatient care in the hospital.
-They take care of all non-surgical, non-ICU/CCU/paediatric patients.
+They take care of all non-surgical and non-ICU/CCU/Pediatric patients.
 This provides excellent opportunities to manage sick patients.
-While you’re free to manage these patients on your own/with your preceptor, when things get over your head, you’re still fully supported in a tertiary care hospital with consultants of many specialties.
-In addition to the units mentioned above, we also have a NICU run by local paediatricians, a psychiatric ward, a tertiary palliative care ward, and an oncology ward that benefits from being adjacent to a regional cancer centre.
+While you’re free to manage these patients on your own and with your preceptor, when things get over your head, you’re still fully supported in a tertiary care hospital with consultants in most specialties.
+In addition to the units mentioned above, we also have a NICU run by local Pediatricians, a Psychiatric ward, a tertiary Palliative Care ward, and an Oncology ward that benefits from being adjacent to a regional cancer centre.

-- Call is unique in Abbotsford compared to other family medicine programs in BC.
-On all of our core rotations except obstetrics we do call until 11pm, without a post-call day (OB is the standard 24-hour call).
-The reason behind this is simple, and comes down to two things: learning and wellness.
+- Call is unique in Abbotsford compared to other Family Medicine programs in BC.
+On all our core rotations (except Obstetrics) we do call until 11pm without a post-call day.
+Obstetrics is the standard 24-hour call.
+The reason behind this is simple: learning and wellness.
 We have high-quality and high-volume days on rotation, and we feel that you learn more during a full day on rotation than you do overnight on the last eight hours of a twenty-four hour shift.
-We are not getting bumped for interesting cases or procedures during the day by other residents, because there are none!
-This is also great for keeping our residents rested and happy, which is also best for learning.
+This call structure is also great for keeping our residents rested and happy, which we feel maximizes learning.

-- We do 1:4 call for all of our core rotations, including family practice.
+- We do 1-in-4 call for all of our core rotations, including Family Practice.
 This is a great asset in our R2 year, when we are allowed to do “choose your own adventure” call.
-This means that instead of doing our standard hospital call (dealing with ward issues and admitting patients from the ER) in R2, you may instead opt to do shifts in the Mission Memorial Hospital ER, obstetrics call in Abbotsford, shifts in the minor treatment section of the Abbotsford ER, or really any other type of call that appeals to you!
-If you can set it up, you can do it.
+This means that instead of doing our standard Hospitalist call (dealing with ward issues and admitting patients from the ER), you can opt to do shifts in the Abbotsford or Mission ERs, Obstetrics on the maternity ward, or really any other type of call that appeals to you.
+If you can set it up, you can do it!

 Longitudinal Family Medicine

-- The Abbotsford Site allows you to provide real continuity of care to a very diverse patient population.
-Throughout your two years here, you have at least one half-day per week with your family practice preceptor.
-Patients can be scheduled on your half-days so that you can follow them over the course of weeks and months.
-Furthermore, on the mornings before your afternoon in the clinic you will have half-day with the rest of the residents, and so you have one full day devoted to family practice each week, regardless of the service you are on.
+- Abbotsford-Mission allows you to provide real continuity of care to a very diverse patient population.
+Throughout your two years here, you have at least one half-day per week with your Family Practice preceptor.
+Patients are scheduled on your half-days so you can follow them over the course of weeks and months.
+For the other half of the day, either before or after clinic, you will have an academic half-day with the rest of the residents.
+This means one full day devoted to Family Practice weekly, regardless of the service you are on.

-- Built in 2008, ARHCC is a 300+ bed hospital and it is beautiful.
+- Built in 2008, ARHCC is a 300+ bed hospital…and it is beautiful.
 It’s also your home for almost two whole years.
 You’ll be able to greet people by name as you walk in each morning.
-You’ll only have to learn one EMR, one telephone system, one layout.
-Best part is, all your rotations are done in one hospital.
+Conveniently, all of your rotations are done in one hospital, so you’ll only have to learn one EMR, one telephone system, one layout.

-- We have spouses, kids, partners, pets, plants… and are learning how best to create a healthy balance between work and the rest of life.
-The staff encourages us to work hard, but also want us to be healthy and happy in residency.
-Our resident group supports each other, and we love to have fun!
-Dinners out, ski trips and retreats to wine country are just a few of our recent adventures.
-There are even two resident retreats per year and because this is not a service-based hospital no one is forced to be on call and left out.
+- We have partners, kids, families, friends, pets, and plants… and are committed to create a healthy balance between work and the rest of life.
+Staff encourage us to work hard, but also want us to be healthy and happy in residency.
+Our resident group supports each other and we love to have fun!
+Dinners out, ski trips, and retreats to wine country are just a few of our recent adventures.
+There are even two resident retreats per year that are call protected so everyone can attend.

-- The Fraser Valley has wonderful opportunities to spend outdoors.
+- The Fraser Valley has wonderful outdoors opportunities.
 From hiking to skiing, you can be active year-round.
-Or, you can go to the well-equipped but very affordable, gym at ARHCC to keep in shape!
+Or you can go to the well-equipped, but very affordable, gym at ARHCC to keep in shape!
 You can ski Mount Baker, hike Mount Cheam, and then drive down to the US to bike around the San Juan Islands.

-The most frustrating part of CaRMS is hearing everyone play-up their strengths and having no clue what the potential downsides of particular program might be.
-We’re going to save you that wonder.
-We love our program, the list of weaknesses is short, but we think these things are better to know up-front.
+A frustrating part of CaRMS is hearing everyone play-up their program’s strengths while minimizing the downsides of the program.
+We love our program and feel that the list of weaknesses is short, but we think these things are better to know up-front.

 - Residents are still somewhat new to the hospital culture in Abbotsford.
 This means, as mentioned above, the hospital will run fine without you.
 In order to maximize your experience here, you really do need to take the initiative to get involved.
 People love having your around once you declare yourself, but no one will force you to do anything.
 If nurses don’t know you’re on call, they will just call the staff.
 If the staff doesn’t know you’re on call with them, they will do the consult themselves.
 The ideal residents for Abbotsford are willing to put themselves out there – there’s a treasure trove of learning to be had, but you have to go for it!

-- There is also less academic teaching in Abbotsford.
-Internal medicine illustrates this well.
-There is no CTU here as internists consult in Abbotsford, they do not admit (medical inpatients are admitted under family practice).
-Our internal medicine rotation is fantastic, you can pick and choose from a high volume of consults and your staff will teach around your cases, but there are no bedside rounds, no morning report and no CTU team, just you and the staff person.
+- There is also less formal academic teaching in Abbotsford.
+Internal Medicine illustrates this well.
+There is no CTU here as Internists do not have admitting privileges; they function as a consulting service.
+Our Internal Medicine rotation is fantastic – you can pick and choose from a high volume of consults and your staff will teach around your cases, but there are no bedside rounds, no morning report, and no CTU team.
 It is up to you to read around cases and topics, and ask your preceptors your burning questions.